SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 See [**The True Meaning Of Repentance**](https://sevenshepherd.github.io/repentance/).

 Repentance is the &ldquo;*resulting*&rdquo; fruit of genuine saving faith.
 Repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
-Obedience does not merit salvation, salvation produces obedience (Ac 17:30; 1Jn 2:4).
+Obedience does not merit salvation, the Holy Spirit produces obedience (1Cor 3:6-7; Ga 5:22-23 NLT; Jn 15:4-5, Ac 17:30; 1Jn 2:4).

 <!-- We are not to view repentance as something meritorious.  -->